 ** click to enlarge **

 Our second digital marketing KPI is the landing page, which is a great marketing tool.
-As a standalone page distinct from the main website, it is designed around a single, focused objective.
+Although there are many different website metrics to measure, we focus here on the standalone page, distinct from the main website, and designed around a single, focused objective.
 To be effective, landing pages must make worthwhile conversions easy.
 The action you want the user to take must be evident and your message clear.

 In a landing page environment, you can limit the options for visitors and guide them towards an intended goal.
 Tracking becomes straightforward and changes easier to evaluate.
 Conversion rates for a landing page (i.e. successful completion of the intended goal of the page) can depend on different things.
 The primary consideration is, of course, what the conversion is.